ndm736/mechatronics/src/embedded_programming.md

 ## Raspberry Pi vs Arduino

 Another popular system is the Raspberry Pi single board computer system.
-The Raspberry Pi is a computer, with 10 times the speed and 1000 times the memory of a microcontroller.
+The Raspberry Pi is a computer, with ten times the speed and one thousand times the memory of a microcontroller.
 But the Raspberry Pi runs an operating system, so a dedicated program might not run better than the same program on a microcontroller.
 Raspberry Pi's are also more expensive, take more gear to use, and can be hard to source.
-My recommendation, if you need graphics on an HDMI monitor or need to play high quality sound, try a Raspberry Pi.
-Otherwise you can probably do just as well with a less expensive and easier to use Arduino or Micro Python board.
+My recommendation is, if you need graphics on an HDMI monitor or need to play high quality sound, try a Raspberry Pi.
+Otherwise you can probably do just as well with a less expensive and easier to use Arduino or micropython board.

 ## Courses to take